seanleong339/tp/docs/UserGuide.md

 title: User Guide
 ---

-ReCLIne is a **desktop app to organize contacts for recruiters to track, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+ReCLIne is a **desktop app which serves as a centralised location for recruiters to store and track job applicants and jobs, optimized for use via a
+Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ReCLIne can get your contact management tasks done faster than traditional GUI apps.